 Long-term visa holders have to submit an application for Thai visa extension in accordance with a reason of necessity of each visa type.

-More information about the procedure of Thai visa extension can be found here: How to Extend Your Stay in Thailand.
+More information about the procedure of the general Thai visa extension can be found here: How to Extend Your Stay in Thailand.

 Thailand has not recorded any new local infections for 2 months.
 In total, the country has reported 3,239 cases and 58 deaths since January.